Vision-Paudel/RaspberryPi/README.md

 # RaspberryPi
 IoT device version 2

 I used Arduino to collect the information which it sends to the Raspberry Pi.
 Raspberry Pi reads the information and sends it to the database every 15 seconds (time can be changed in the code).
+Code can be modified to send data to remote database server!

 <a href="https://github.com/Vision-Paudel/RaspberryPi/blob/master/Circuit-Diagram.png"><img src="https://github.com/Vision-Paudel/RaspberryPi/blob/master/Circuit-Diagram.png" alt="Image could not be displayed" width="924" height="452" border="10" /></a>